supertuxkart/stk-code/README.md

 * A graphics card capable of 3D rendering - NVIDIA GeForce 8 series and newer (GeForce 8100 or newer), AMD/ATI Radeon HD 4000 series and newer, Intel HD Graphics 3000 and newer.
 OpenGL >= 3.3
 * You should have a CPU that's running at 1 GHz or faster.
 * You'll need at least 512 MB of free VRAM (video memory).
-* Minimum disk space: 25 GB
+* Minimum disk space: 800 MB
 * Ideally, you'll want a joystick with at least 6 buttons.

 ## License